What's a Healthy Body Mass Index?

 Eat right, get light

-Food high in saturated and trans fat, sodium and sugar are the perpetrators of your weight gain.
+Food high in saturated fat, trans fat, sodium and sugar are the perpetrators of your weight gain.
 Substitute them for healthier choices that are lower in fat (e.g. lean meat, low-fat dairy products), lower or no sugar (e.g. unsweetened beverages, fresh fruits), and higher in fibre (e.g. whole-meal bread, brown rice).
 Look out for alternatives that are lower in calories.
 Try opting for chicken porridge next time instead of paying your nasi lemak makcik a visit!

 Related: Important Nutrients: What Should You Eat More Of?